wjs09211/YEEasy_Portal/README.md

 **yee -g -r** Show your rank in YeePortal server.

-If you want to look your class rank in Yuan Ze University, you need to paid 10 NTD.
-We write this function to save your money.
+Basicly you want to know your class rank in Yuan Ze University, you have to pay 10 NTD.
+We implement this function to save your money.